What Adult Basic and Secondary Education and ESL Teachers Do

 - Help students develop study skills

-- Connect students to other resources in their community, such as mental health services or job placement services
+- Connect students to other resources in their community, such as job placement services

 Teachers must formally evaluate their students periodically to determine their progress and potential to go on to the next level of classes.
-However, they may informally evaluate their students’ progress continually.
+However, teachers may informally evaluate their students’ progress continually.

-Adult literacy and high school equivalency diploma teachers often have students of various education levels in their classes.
-As a result, teachers need to use different teaching strategies and methods that meet all of their students’ needs.
+Adult basic and secondary education and ESL teachers often have students of various ability levels in their classes.
+As a result, these teachers need to use different strategies to meet the needs of all of their students.
 They may work with students in classes or teach them one-on-one.

-There are three basic types of education that adult literacy and high school equivalency diploma teachers provide:
+There are three types of education that adult basic and secondary education and ESL teachers provide:

-High school equivalency and adult secondary education classes prepare students to take the test to earn a high school equivalent diploma.
-Some programs are combined with career preparation programs so that students can earn a high school equivalent diploma and a career-related credential at the same time.
+Adult secondary education classes prepare students to take the test to earn a high school equivalency credential.
+Some programs are combined with career preparation programs so that students can earn a high school equivalency and a career-related credential at the same time.